Contents

 Not only for the kids but also for the kids at heart as Shrek’s Adventure takes you on a ride to Far Far Away, where you must escape what Rumpelstiltskin is waiting in store for you.

-The professional photo opportunity is up first, then it’s into a 3-D movie/bus ride with Donkey as your driver.
+First, there is the professional photo opportunity, followed by a 3-D movie or bus ride with Donkey as your driver.

 From starting in the tube tunnels to soaring above London into the clouds, this is a great way to start your adventure.